-Danielle Ripley-Burgess is a two-time colorectal cancer survivor first diagnosed at age 17 in 2001.
-She’s the Director of Communications for Fight Colorectal Cancer.
+Danielle Ripley-Burgess is a two-time colorectal cancer survivor who was first diagnosed at age 17 in 2001.
+She is now the Director of Communications for Fight Colorectal Cancer.
 Her personal story has been told around the world through numerous interviews and articles.
-She’s a contributing author to the Huffington Post blog, and a published devotional author.
+She’s a contributing author to the Huffington Post blog and a published devotional author.
 You can reach her and get more information at colorectal cancer by visiting FightCRC.org.

 I couldn’t get the metallic taste of chemo out of my mouth, yet I desperately needed to eat.

 Finally, of all things, a soft taco supreme from Taco Bell was put before me and a bite of it actually stayed down.
 I ended up eating the whole thing.